exceptionless/Exceptionless/README.md

 _** NOTE: If you simply want to use Exceptionless, just go to [http://exceptionless.io](http://exceptionless.io) and signup for a free account and you will be up and running in seconds._

-1. You will need to have Visual Studio 2013 installed.
+1. You will need to have [Visual Studio 2013](http://www.visualstudio.com/products/visual-studio-community-vs) installed.
-2. Start MongoDB and Redis by opening `StartBackendServers.bat`.
+2. Start `Elasticsearch`, `MongoDB` and `Redis` by opening `StartBackendServers.bat`.
-3. Open the `Exceptionless.sln` Visual Studio solution file.
+3. Install [`Elasticsearch`](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/setup-service-win.html) if you haven't already.
-4. Select `Exceptionless.Api.IIS` and `Exceptionless.SampleConsole` as startup projects.
+4. Open the `Exceptionless.sln` Visual Studio solution file.
-5. Run the project.
+5. Select `Exceptionless.Api.IIS` and `Exceptionless.SampleConsole` as startup projects.
-6. The app will automatically make the 1st user that is created a Global Admin and will also create a sample `Acme` organization and project.
+6. Run the project by pressing `f5` to start the console and server.
-7. Send a test error from the sample console application and you should see it show up immediately in the website.
+7. (OPTIONAL) For a user interface you must also setup and configure the [Exceptionless.UI](https://github.com/exceptionless/Exceptionless.UI) project.

 Alternatively, you can [watch this short YouTube video](http://youtu.be/wROzlVuBoDs) showing how to get started with the project.